How To Run Competitions On Social Media

 Alternatively you may way want to make it a one off prize, which conveys that the prize is something of real quality, making it far more desirable.

-You’re probably (not) thinking “what about Google+?”, well unfortunately Google+ do not allow any contests, sweepstake or other such promotions on their website, unless you redirect customers to your website, where of course you hold full responsibility.
+You’re probably (not) thinking “what about Google+?”, unfortunately Google+ do not allow any contests, sweepstakes or other promotions on their website.
+That is, unless you redirect customers to your website, where of course you hold full responsibility.
 This may be something that will change but only time will tell.
 Below are links for the competition guidelines on the three social media platforms mentioned:

-- Use what is available to you. – The most effective way to get people involved with your competitions is to make it as easy as possible for them to post their responses and share with others.
+The most effective way to get people involved with your competitions is to make it simple for them to post and share their responses.
 Eventually you’ll be able to create a ripple effect, reaching a great number of both current and potential customers.
-Introduce the use of the ‘hashtag’ and encourage customers to like and share your post as a form of entry, baring in mind that Facebook won’t allow you to use the ‘like’ button as a voting mechanism.
+Introduce the use of the ‘hashtag’ and encourage customers to like and share your post as a form of entry.
+Bare in mind, though, that Facebook won’t allow you to use the ‘like’ button as a voting mechanism.

-Despite its difficulty, you might want to run your contests across various platforms to further your outreach, Twitter and Instagram may be a good place to start, as they sit nicely alongside each other with the same adoption of the ‘hashtag’.
+Despite its difficulty, you might want to run your contests across various platforms to further your outreach.
+Twitter and Instagram may be a good place to start, as they sit nicely alongside each other with ‘hashtags’.

-Be creative – New social media networks and sharing apps are making it increasingly easier to reach customers and offer you the chance to make creative competitions.
+New social media networks and sharing apps are making it easier to reach customers and offer creative competitions.
 Vine is a new app that allows people to create short videos of anything they want, so think about how you can encourage them to be creative in the use of your product as a method of entry?
 Vine also adopt the ‘hashtag’, so they can post and share!

 Remember that anyone can post a multiple choice question online, be different, be creative, be fun and reap the rewards!

 Edited September 2020